-The Capital Management Framework (CMF) requires that non-insurance entities hold sufficient capital such that regulatory capital requirements can be covered after a 1-in-10 year event (parameterised to cover all key risks).
-This involves applying 1-in-10 capital stresses (consistent with the calibration of the Solvency II Internal Model), calculating the reduction in excess capital over the regulatory capital requirement in respect of each stress (including the fluctuation in own funds and the capital requirement) and then diversifying these losses by multiplying them by the relevant SII Internal Model correlations.
+The Capital and Liquidity Management Framework (CLMF) requires that non-insurance entities hold an internal capital buffer such that regulatory capital requirements can be covered after a 1-in-10-year all-risk stress event.
+This involves applying 1-in-10 capital stresses (consistent with the calibration of the SII Internal Model), calculating the reduction in excess capital over the regulatory capital requirement in respect of each stress (including the fluctuation in own funds and the capital requirement) and then diversifying the losses by multiplying them by the relevant SII Internal Model correlations.

-The approach to buffer calibrations for non-Insurance entities are expected to be reviewed prior to the next Internal Capital Adequacy and Risk Assessment (ICARA) report and will be reflected in an update to the CMF.
+The approach to buffer calibrations for non-Insurance entities are expected to be reviewed prior to the next Internal Capital Adequacy and Risk Assessment (ICARA) report and will be reflected in an update to the CLMF.